Introduction: A Summary of the Clark and Lewandowski Family DNA Evidence

 The above summary of the DNA data leads us to three families who had to have been an important part of those early years in the life of our grandfather, James F. Clark, Sr., when he was growing up in Detroit.
 The buttons below link to lineages for each of these families.

 Shown below is the Sorgen See (Dzierzgoń Lake) region of the German province of West Prussia, where the family of Johann and Anna Lewandowski came from.
 The large town of the area is Riesenburg, which today is the Polish city of Prabuty.
-Johann and Anna were married 4 miles northeast of here in the village of Ilawa u Rodowo, which is Polish for Ilawa at Rodowo, and corresponds to the modern Polish village of Rodow Male (Little Rodowo in English; Klein Rohdau in German).
-At least four of their children were born and baptized here, and at least two others baptized in nearby Dakau, which corresponds to modern Gdakowo.
+Johann and Anna were married 4 miles northeast of here in the German village (dorf) of Gross Rohdau, which today is the Polish village of Rodowo.
+They may have actually lived in Gross Rohdau, but they may have also lived on or near a landed estate (rittergut) that is known today as Ilawa u Rodowo, which is Polish for Ilawa at Rodowo.
+This estate is also known as Rodowo Male (Little Rodowo in English; Klein Rohdau in German).
+At least four of their children were baptized in Gross Rohdau / Rodowo, and at least two were baptized in nearby Dakau, which corresponds to modern Gdakowo.
 Nearby, on the other side of the Sorgen See, is Riesenkirch (Obrzynowo).
 The district capital of Marienwerder (Kwidzyn) is 10 miles southwest of Riesenburg, and the other large town in the area was Rosenburg (Susz), some 6 miles southeast of Riesenburg.
 The Holden family came from Klein Tromnau (Little Tromnau), which is Ilawa u Trumiejeki in Polish.
-It is located six miles south of Riesenburg.
+It is located six miles south of Riesenburg, which is off the map.
+All of these places, with the exception of Marienwerder / Kwidzyn, were included from 1818 to 1945 in the "Kreis (Landkreis)" of Rosenberg, which was an administrative district that is more or less similar to what we refer to as a "County" in the United States.

 Johann Lewandowski and Anna Kuglin's Family

-1. Johann "John" Lewandowski (1814-1889), the patriarch of the Lewandowski Family of southwest Detroit, was born on Aug.
-11, 1814 in Germany, according to his death certificate.
-This same document gives his parents as Johann and Anna, but makes no mention other than Germany as to exactly where he came from.
-However, we would guess that he was probably born somewhere in the German Province of West Prussia, most likely within a few miles of a large lake that in those days was known by its German name of the Sorgen See, but today goes by its Polish name of Lake Dzierzgoń.
-Thus, Johann was born a German citizen, grew up speaking German, and gave Germany as his country of origin on any documents we have found for him.
+Johann "John" Lewandowski (1814-1889), a shoemaker from Rohdau, Germany, and the patriarch of the Lewandowski Family of southwest Detroit, was born on Aug.
+11, 1814 in Germany.
+This date is calculated from his Detroit death record, which states that he died on Nov.
+11, 1889 at the age of 75 yrs, 3 mos, and 0 days.
+Also, Lutheran church records from Germany state that he married in 1840 at the age of 26, which gives him a birth year of about 1814 that is consistent with his death record.
+This same record gives his parents names as Johann and Anna, but makes no mention other than Germany as to where he came from.
+However, we can guess that he was probably born somewhere in the German Province of West Prussia, most likely within a few miles of a large lake that in those days was known by its German name of the Sorgen See, but today goes by its Polish name of Lake Dzierzgoń.
+Thus, Johann was born a German citizen, grew up speaking German, and gave Germany as his country of origin on any documents that we have found for him.

 Although Johann was born in Germany, the Sorgen See region that he probably came from has been part of several kingdoms and countries in its turbulant past.
-The Sorgen See sits about 40 miles southeast of an important port on the Baltic Sea that once was the German city of Danzig, but today this is the Polish city of Gdansk.
-Although this entire region today is part of Poland, it became part of the Kingdom of Prussia in 1701, then it belonged to the German Empire from the late 1700s, up until it was occupied by the Soviet Red Army at the end of WWII.
-Most of the native Prussian inhabitants around the Sorgen See were expelled at this time, and the region resettled by Poles.
+The Sorgen See sits about 40 miles southeast of an important port on the Baltic Sea that once was the German city of Danzig.
+However, this port today correpsonds to the Polish city of Gdansk.
+Although this entire region is now part of Poland, it was included in 1701 in the Kingdom of Prussia.
+Next, it was part of the German Empire, from the late 1700s, right up until it was occupied by the Soviet Red Army in 1945 at the end of WWII.
+Most of the native Prussian inhabitants of the Sorgen See region were expelled at this time, and the region resettled by Poles.

-Johann became a cobbler, and settled in the village of Ilawa u Rodowo, which is on the west shore of the Sorgen See (see the above map).
-There he married Anna Kuglien on Sept., 14, 1840 in the local Lutheran church, which was probably the Church of Saint Stanislaus Kostka (shown on the left).
-This church was built in 1754, and still stands a mile or so west of the village.
-Johann and Anna had at least eight children, all probably born in Ilawa u Rodowo.
-Most of them were baptized at the Rodowo Church, with two of them baptized at St. Anne's Church, in the adjacent village of Dakau (modern Gdakowo).
+Johann married Anna Kuglien on Sept., 14, 1840 in the local Lutheran church at Gross Rohdau, which was almost certainly the Church of Saint Stanislaus Kostka (shown on the left).
+This church was built in 1754, and still stands in the center of the village.
+Johann and Anna had at least eight children, all probably born near here.
+Although most were baptized at the Rodowo Church, at least two of them were baptized at St. Anne's Church, in the adjacent village of Dakau (modern Gdakowo).
 St. Anne's is similar to the Rodowo church - both being built about the same time, and possibly by the same architect.

 The German Empire in the early 1870s came under the control of the former Kingdom of Prussia, which was a military state with a large army in need of conscripts.
 Johann and Anna's eldest son August (1840-1906) not long after this event emigrated to Canada, possibly to avoid being drafted into the German army.
 Another son Johann (1851-1936) came in the late 1870s to Detroit, Michigan, probably for similar reasons.
 The rest of the family followed in time, with Johann and Anna ariving at the port of Baltimore on May 8, 1882, after sailing out of Bremen, Germany on the S.S.
 Baltimore.
 Their son August brought his wife and children down from Canada about this same time, and by the mid-1880s all of the Lewandowski family were living in southwest Detroit, in an area centered along Michigan Avenue that was the younger of two German districts in the city, the other being on the east side of the city between Gratiot and Jefferson Avenues.